 We're going to explore whether meal replacement plans can help you put your type 2 diabetes into remission.

-What are meal replacement plans?
+What are meal replacement plans used for?

 Meal replacement plans are short-term weight loss plans where you replace all, or some, of your meals with specially formulated food products.